imixs/imixs-workflow/src/site/markdown/core/xml/index.md

 #XML

-The Imixs-Workflow core API provides a XML interface to exchanged data between the Imixs-Workflow engine and a client.
-The API provides also methods to transform the generic value object ItemCollection into a XML representation.
-The API is used by the Imixs-Workflow REST API.
+The Imixs-Workflow core API provides a XML interface to translate all workflow and business information of a process instance into an open and compatible data format.
+The XML API provides methods to transform the generic value object *org.imixs.workflow.ItemCollection* into a XML representation.
 The Imixs XML API is based on the [JAXB specification (JSR-222)](http://java.sun.com/developer/technicalArticles/WebServices/jaxb/) and can be integrated very easy in any common java framework.

-##Dataobjects
+The XML API is also used by the Imixs-Workflow Rest API.

+## Dataobjects
-The Imixs XML API make use of the Java Architecture for XML Binding (JAXB) to provide the Imixs data objects in XML.
+The Imixs XML API make use of the Java Architecture for XML Binding (JAXB) to translate the Imixs ItemCollection into XML.
 JAXB defines a standard to bind java representation to XML and vice versa.
 It manages XML documents and XML schema definitions (XSD) in a transparent, object-oriented way that hides the complexity of the XSD Language.
 The Imixs XML API defines the following XML Root Elements:

   * <strong>XMLItem</strong> - Represents a single item inside a XMLItemCollection.
 An XMLItem has a name and a value.
 The value can be any serializable collection of objects.
   * <strong>XMLItemCollection</strong> - The XMLitemCollection is the basic serializable representation of a pojo to map the org.imixs.workflow.ItemCollection into a xml
-  * <strong>EntityCollection</strong> - An EntityCollection represents a list of XMLItemCollections
+  * <strong>DocumentCollection</strong> - The DocumentCollection represents a list of XMLItemCollections
-  * <strong>EntityTable</strong> -  An EntityTabe represents a list of XMLItemCollections to be used by JAXB api.
+  * <strong>DocumentTable</strong> -  The DocumentTable represents a list of XMLItemCollections to be used by JAXB api.
       Each XMLItemCollection in the list represents the same properties.
-So the EntityTable can be used to generate a table representation of XMLItemCollections
+This object can be used to generate a table representation of XMLItemCollections